Federal Crimes vs Ohio State Crimes – What’s the Difference?

 People don’t only abide by legal codes set by the state in which they live; they also abide by a federal legal code set by the United States government.
 If you’re accused of breaking a law, the charges you face will depend on the type of crime that’s been alleged, as well as the agencies involved in investigating it.

-Here are a few of the key differences and things to know about federal crimes vs. state crimes.
+Here are a some more key differences and things to know about federal crimes vs. state crimes.

 Examples of Federal Crimes